Fanclub is a semi-regular recommendation series where I talk to Normal People about the Things They Like.

 JMC: What have you been listening to lately?

-JMC: What is something you’ve been hearing a lot about but haven’t checked out or haven’t made your mind up about yet?
+JMC: What is something you've been hearing a lot about but haven't fully made your mind up about yet?

 DS: Hahah man I wish I was hearing a lot about anything at all.
 The only thing I hear about a lot here is psychedelic shamanistic ritual healing, fires, homelessness, and tech money.
 Music has become extremely internal for me here in the Bay.
 Rarely share and rarely shared.

 JMC: What do you do all day for money?

 DS: Emails, spreadsheets, blah blah blah for a Berkeley-based organization working on greening schoolyards.
 Looking for something that matters, maybe some day...